NUDAYAKUMAR/Electrician_Monitoring/README.md

 ---

+## 🤖 Development Approach

+This project was developed with the assistance of AI tools to accelerate development, improve code quality, and implement features efficiently.

+I actively guided the development process by:

+* Designing the project structure and features
+* Customizing UI/UX and functionality
+* Debugging and refining the code
+* Integrating frontend and backend components

+AI was used as a productivity tool, while all final decisions, modifications, and testing were done by me.

 ## 🚀 Features

 * 🔐 Role-based login (Admin, Electrician, User)
 * 📊 Admin dashboard with full access
 * 👷 Electrician task management
+* 🧑‍💼 Admin dashboard
 * 📝 Job assignment and tracking
 * 📦 Material and task monitoring